-The council's equality and diversity training (eLearning plus a toolbox talk for employees who don't have internet access) raises awareness of the protected characteristics and will help to eliminate discrimination in the council.
-The programme reflects the latest equality guidance and the current edition is to be launched for managers, with an updated equality analysis process.
+The council's equality and diversity training (an eLearning programme for all staff, plus a paper-based option for toolbox talks for employees who don't have internet access) raises awareness of the protected characteristics and helps to eliminate discrimination in the council.
+The programme was updated to reflect the latest equality guidance.
+It went live on the council's e-learning lounge and was communicated via the 'Manager's Briefing' in Autumn 2012.
+An e-learning module for all managers is currently being updated and will shortly be launched.
 Equality is also a key part of the Council's Sunderland Leadership Programme (SLP) which provides support for managers and recognises their key role in leading and supporting others.
-During this period, 91 employees participated in the SLP programme.
-Support for employees is also available through the Union Learning Representatives (ULR), to ensure that employees in potentially 'hard to reach' groups or locations are able to access support and development opportunities.
+Support for employees is also available through the Union Learning Representatives (ULR's), to ensure that employees in potentially 'hard to reach' groups or locations are able to access support and development opportunities.

-Placements for young people with a learning or physical disability In the last year we have provided placements where possible through direct contact with schools for those young people with learning difficulties and/or disabilities, as well as through the City Hospitals project.
+Placements for young people with a learning or physical disability, or who are leaving Care In the last two years we have provided placements where possible through direct contact with schools and through the City Hospitals programme for those young people with learning difficulties and/or disabilities, as well as placements through the Teenagers to Work Programme for young people leaving Care.